ouyangw/scattering/README.md

   initial condition and the results are in adiabatic basis)
 - The diagonalization is done in dense matrix, which can potentially be very slow if the electronic Hamiltonian has many dimensions.
 One possible way to speed up the calculation is to use the threaded MKL library.
-Another solution might be to parallelize the diagonalizations in different configurations.
 - The author does not have access to newer version of the MKL library which contains Parallel Direct Sparse Solver that uses MPI parallelization.
 So in addition to the possible performance issue, memory consumption might be